-Research covers the range from protecting public health to helping to restore a single species, from testing new methods of management to identifying critical habitats.
-Our research and monitoring is intended to be directly applied to managing of our marine resources.
+Research covers a range of activities, from protecting public health to helping to restore a single species, from testing new methods of management to identifying critical habitats, and restoring populations to their historic ranges.
+Our research and monitoring is intended to be directly applied to management of our marine resources.

-Research programs include coast-wide water quality monitoring for the classification of shellfish growing areas; biotoxin monitoring of shellfish; commercial catch sampling of lobsters, sea urchins, shrimp, herring, scallops, groundfish, and sea cucumbers for use in stock assessments; collection of commercial catch statistics; recreational fisheries sampling;

-aquaculture lease investigations; habitat mapping; seaweed management; oil spill response activities; and fishery independent surveys of marine, estuarine, and riverine fisheries resources.
-Of primary importance is evaluating the condition of and year-to-year changes in stocks, habitats, environmental conditions, and fisheries.
-Although not immediately obvious as research, we also invest in evaluating management techniques to assess how well they are working.
+Research programs include coast-wide water quality monitoring for the classification of shellfish growing areas; biotoxin monitoring of shellfish; commercial catch sampling of lobsters, sea urchins, shrimp, herring, scallops, groundfish, and sea cucumbers for use in stock assessments; collection of commercial catch statistics; recreational fisheries sampling; aquaculture lease investigations; habitat mapping; seaweed management; oil spill response activities; and fishery independent surveys of marine, estuarine, and riverine fishery resources.
+Long-term programs to evaluate the condition of and year-to-year changes in stocks, habitats, environmental conditions, and fisheries are of primary importance.
+We also invest in evaluating management techniques to assess how well they are working.
 And finally, we consider education and outreach to be integral to the delivery of our research results.

-The following is a description of DMR research and monitoring efforts planned for 2009.
+The following is a description of DMR research and monitoring efforts planned for 2011-2012.
 Many of these programs and projects are ongoing to meet management needs and legal mandates.
 Research needs that cannot currently be addressed by DMR are presented in the second half of this plan.